Heather WILLAUER

 constant of 16% reported over a Pd/Ce02 catalyst at 300 [deg.]C

 and an equimolar C02: H2 feed.
-Pettigrew, D. J., Trimm, D. L., and
+Pettigrew, D. J., Trimm, D. L.,

-Cant, N. W., Catalysis Letters 28 (2-4), 313 (1994).
-However, if
+and Cant, N. W., Catalysis Letters 28 (2-4), 313 (1994).

-be expected, as iron catalyses the RWGS to a lesser extent than
+equilibrium constant can be expected, as iron catalyses the RWGS

-palladium does.
-Hilaire, S. et al., Applied Catalysis A-General

-258 (2), 269 (2004).The RWGS takes advantage of ceria' s oxygen

-Ce<4+>/Ce<3+> couple.
-It has been proposed that the

-reaction proceeds via reduction of Ce02 by hydrogen to Ce203,

-producing water in the process.
-Subsequently C02 can then be

-expected to re-oxidize Ce203, restoring the initial Ce02 species

-and yielding CO.
-Pettigrew, D. J., Trimm, D. L., and Cant, N. W.,

-Catalysis Letters 28 (2-4), 313 (1994).
-Rates are however

-partially limited by H20 re-oxidizing Ce203.
+to a lesser extent than palladium does.
 Hilaire, S. et al.,

+Applied Catalysis A-General 258 (2), 269 (2004).The RWGS takes

+redox process over the Ce<4+>/Ce<3+> couple.
+It has

+been proposed that the reaction proceeds via reduction of Ce02

+by hydrogen to Ce203, producing water in the process.

+restoring the initial Ce02 species and yielding CO.
+Pettigrew,

+D. J., Trimm, D. L., and Cant, N. W., Catalysis Letters 28

+(2-4), 313 (1994).
+Rates are however partially limited by H20

+re-oxidizing Ce203.
+Hilaire, S. et al., Applied Catalysis

-Applied Catalysis A-General 258 (2), 269 (2004).
-The addition of
+A-General 258 (2), 269 (2004).
+The addition of base metals to

-ceria.
-Li, K., Fu, Q., and Flytzani-Slephanopoulos, M., Applied
+K., Fu, Q., and Flytzani-Slephanopoulos, M., Applied Catalysis B

-Catalysis B -Environmental 27 (3), 179 (2000).
+-Environmental 27 (3), 179 (2000).

 [00012] In WO 96/06064 Al a process for methanol production is

-described, which comprises a step of converting part of the carbon
+described, which comprises a step of converting part of the

-dioxide contained in a feed mixture with hydrogen to carbon
+carbon dioxide contained in a feed mixture with hydrogen to

 [00013] WO 2005/026093 Al discloses a process for producing DME,

-which comprises a step of reacting carbon dioxide with hydrogen in
+which comprises a step of reacting carbon dioxide with hydrogen

-earth metal oxide and NiO.
-[00014] EP 1445232 A2 discloses a
+alkaline earth metal oxide and NiO.
+[00014] EP 1445232 A2

-in the presence of a Mn- Zr oxide catalyst.
+temperatures, in the presence of a Mn- Zr oxide catalyst.

 [00015] A drawback of the known process as disclosed in US

-2003/0113244 Al is the selectivity of the catalyst employed; that
+2003/0113244 Al is the selectivity of the catalyst employed;

-is no long chain hydrocarbons are formed.
+that is no long chain hydrocarbons are formed.
 Energy intense

 conversion of C02 to CO has to occur prior to upgrading, in a